Gender perceptions In Science and Engineering (GISE)

 The survey is fully anonymous and is being carried out to meet Canadian regulations for data privacy and EU GDPR (general data protection regulations).
 For more details see Data Protection and Confidentiality.

-Questionnaires are now for your responses!
+Questionnaires are open for your responses!
 To take part in the survey, please CLICK on the following links.

 - ENGLISH GISE Questionnaire